What is a Parlay in sports betting and how does it work?

 Parlay odds are calculated by multiplying the odds for each leg.
 This boosts the payout—but also the risk.
 One incorrect leg results in a full loss.

-Parlay vs. Teaser
+Parlay vs Teaser

 Feature